 Paediatric Speech Pathologist

-Vicky has worked for over 30 years in the area of paediatric communication difficulties and brings a wealth of experience in working with children as young as 12 months through to adolescents enrolled at the upper secondary level.
+Vicky has a Bachelor of Applied Science (Speech Pathology), a Master of Arts (Applied Linguistics) and over 30 years of work experienced focused on paediatric communication difficulties.
+She has a wealth of experience working with children as young as 12 months through to adolescents enrolled at the upper secondary level.

-Vicky is skilled in preparing language assessment reports for the Program for Students with a Disability.
-In her programs, Vicky extensively uses visual systems such as Boardmaker as well as formal and natural gestural systems.
-Using visual and gestural prompts assists children who are struggling to process what they hear and assists them to organize their own verbal attempts.
-All programs aim to be fun and varied with a focus on play.
-Vicky also uses specific iPad applications as part of the tailored language and articulation therapy programs.
-Vicky is trained in the Hanen approach and brings a strong evidence-based, functional approach to her therapy program and parents will be encouraged to jointly set the goals of the therapy program.
-She believes that parents are the critical element in improving a child’s communication abilities and that working collaboratively with childcare centres, preschools and school staff is fundamental.
+Vicky is trained in the Hanen approach and brings a strong evidence-based, functional approach to her therapy program, and parents will be encouraged to set the goals of the therapy program jointly.
+She believes that parents are the critical element in improving a child’s communication abilities and that working collaboratively with childcare centres, preschools, and school staff is fundamental.
 She passionately believes that the development of flexible oral language skills is the critical element in maximising a child’s social, emotional and learning potential.

 Vicky is a certified practicing Speech Pathologist with Speech Pathology Australia and also holds a Master’s degree in Applied Linguistics from the University of Melbourne.